Lakas–CMD (1991): 1998: Victory '98

-In 1997, Lakas–NUCD was joined by the United Muslim Democrats of the Philippines (UMDP) of former Ambassador Sanchez Ali, thereby changing the party's name to Lakas–National Union of Christian Democrats–United Muslim Democrats of the Philippines (Lakas–NUCD–UMDP).
-In November that year, Lakas held a national convention to select its nominees for the 1998 national elections.
-The long list of contenders for the presidential nomination had been abridged into a close fight between Ramos' two leading political lieutenants, House Speaker de Venecia and former Defense Secretary Renato de Villa, with Bulacan Governor Roberto Pagdanganan also contested in the nomination process.
-After rounds of secret balloting, de Venecia won the nomination and was officially proclaimed as the Lakas presidential nominee for the 1998 election.
+In 1997, Lakas–NUCD was joined by the United Muslim Democrats of the Philippines, led by former ambassador Sanchez Ali, thereby changing the party's name to Lakas–National Union of Christian Democrats–United Muslim Democrats of the Philippines.
+In November of that year, Lakas held a national convention to select its nominees for the 1998 national elections.
+The crowded contest for the presidential nomination narrowed into a close fight between Ramos' two leading political lieutenants, House Speaker de Venecia and former defense secretary Renato de Villa.
+Other figures who joined the nomination process were Osmeña, Bulacan Governor Roberto Pagdanganan, Finance Secretary Roberto de Ocampo, Senator Ramon Magsaysay Jr., and Philippine Charity Sweepstakes Office chair Manuel Morato.
+After several rounds of secret balloting, de Venecia secured the nomination and was officially proclaimed as the party's presidential nominee for 1998.

-After losing the nomination, de Villa bolted Lakas and formed the Partido para sa Demokratikong Reporma with Pangasinan Governor Oscar Orbos as his running mate for vice president.
-Lito Osmeña, who also lost the presidential nomination, launched his presidential bid under the Probinsya Muna Development Initiative (PROMDI) with Ismael Sueno as his running mate.

-Meanwhile, Lakas nominated then Senator Gloria Macapagal Arroyo as its candidate for vice president.
-Arroyo had originally intended to run for president under her party, Kabalikat ng Mamamayang Pilipino (KAMPI).
-Pagdanganan joined the Lakas senatorial slate.
+After losing the nomination, de Villa left Lakas and formed the Partido para sa Demokratikong Reporma, with Pangasinan Governor Oscar Orbos as his running mate.
+Osmeña, who also failed to secure Ramos' support, launched his own presidential bid under the newly formed Probinsya Muna Development Initiative, with Ismael Sueno as his running mate.
+Morato also ran for the highest office, with Partido Bansang Marangal as his political vehicle.
+Meanwhile, Lakas nominated Senator Gloria Macapagal Arroyo as its candidate for vice president.
+Arroyo had originally intended to run for president under her own party, Kabalikat ng Mamamayang Pilipino.
+Magsaysay withdrew his presidential bid, while Pagdanganan and de Ocampo joined the Lakas senatorial slate but both lost.